1. What is the average salary of a Microbiologist I?

 5. What are the responsibilities of Microbiologist I?

-Microbiologist I identifies, isolates, and studies micro-organisms, bacteria and their byproducts.
+Identifies, isolates, and studies micro-organisms, bacteria and their byproducts.
 Tracks environmental microscopic life development and collects samples from a variety of locations.
-Being a Microbiologist I examines, records, analyzes and interprets data from samples.
+Examines, records, analyzes and interprets data from samples.
 Typicially requires a bachelor's degree in area of specialty.
-Additionally, Microbiologist I typically reports to a supervisor or manager.
-To be a Microbiologist I typically requires 0-2 years of related experience.
+Typically reports to a supervisor or manager.
+Typically requires 0-2 years of related experience.
 Works on projects/matters of limited complexity in a support role.
 Work is closely managed.

 6. What are the skills of Microbiologist I